2019/2020 Competency-Based Task/Competency List for Criminal Justice I (8702/36 weeks, 140 hours)

 - Identify equipment safety rules and procedures.

-- Earn OSHA 10 certification.
+- Earn the Occupational Safety and Health Administration (OSHA) 10 certification.

 Introducing the Criminal Justice System

-Preparing for a Career in Criminal Justice
+Exploring Careers in Criminal Justice

 Understanding the Rule of Law